 The reverse stock split should be treated as a recapitalization for U.S. federal income tax purposes.
 Therefore, except as described below with respect to cash in lieu of fractional shares, no gain or loss should be recognized upon the reverse stock split.
-In addition, the aggregate tax basis in the common stock received pursuant to the reverse stock split should equal the aggregate tax basis in the common stock surrendered (excluding the portion of the tax basis that is allocable to any fractional share), and the holding period for the common stock received should include the holding period for the common stock surrendered.
+In addition, the aggregate tax basis in the common stock received pursuant to the reverse stock split should equal the aggregate tax basis in the common stock surrendered (excluding the portion of the tax basis that is allocable to any fractional share), and the holding period for the common stock surrendered.